-Cutefish OS itself tries to place themselves at a unique position in already fragmented Linux distribution territory.
+Cutefish OS tries to place itself in a unique position in already fragmented Linux distribution territory.

-It definitely tries to look eye candy with resemblance to macOS to a great extent.
-That, too, as an out-of-the-box experience.
+It tries to look eye candy with a resemblance to macOS to a great extent.
+That, too, is an out-of-the-box experience.
 You do not need additional themes and tweaks to make it look like macOS.

-The Calamares installer used by this OS for installation.
+This OS uses the Calamares installer for installation.
 It is a stable installer, so no surprises there.
 The test installation went fine without any hiccups.
 GRUB is well installed in a new system and preserved in a dual boot system.

 Look and Feel

 The bottom dock is well-designed.
 The icons are great.
-On the left you have the application menu which brings up the application screen – much like GNOME.
+You have the application menu on the left, which brings up the application screen – much like GNOME.
 However, there are no workspaces at the moment.
-The application menu is large, it has four rows of application with a search bar at the top.
+The application menu is extensive, it has four rows of applications with a search bar at the top.
 The bottom dock doesn’t go away when you open the application menu.

 Applications and Global Menu

 The team also bringing native applications such as file manager – which is good.
-Although we have like best File Manager already in Linux ecosystem.
+However, we have like best File Manager already in the Linux ecosystem.
 Thunar, Dolphin, Nautilus – they are all matured and well-developed.
-But another option is also welcome in Linux ecosystem if it serves the core philosophy of the OS, itself.
+But another option is also welcome in the Linux ecosystem if it serves the core philosophy of the OS, itself.

 Perhaps the best feature of this OS is the built-in Global Menu.
 Right now, no Linux Distribution provides it as out of the box.
 Unity desktop has this feature with HUD.
 But then, don’t get me started with Unity.
 We all love Unity Desktop, but there are debates and other things.